yasufum/spp-tmp/docs/guides/setup/getting_started.rst

 You need to install Python for using usertools of DPDK or SPP controller.
 DPDK and SPP support both of Python2 and 3.
+Howevrer, Python2 will not be maintained after 2020 and SPP is going to update only supporting Python3.

 Binding Network Ports to DPDK